RenhaoXiao/DBFS-IRSTD/README.md

 # DBFS-IRSTD
-An infrared small target detection framework built upon DEIMv2, with a customized decoder in deim_decoder.py that introduces dual-branch feature flow, Layer-wise Query Memory (LQM), and Minimal BBox Enhancer (MBE) for robust tiny-target detection.
+This repository presents a lightweight infrared small target detection framework built upon DEIMv2.
+The core contribution is implemented in engine/deim/deim_decoder.py, where a dual-branch feature stream Transformer decoder is introduced together with Layer-wise Query Memory (LQM) and Minimal BBox Enhancer (MBE).
+The proposed design aims to alleviate semantic dilution during deep decoding and improve localization stability for tiny infrared targets, while maintaining low parameter and computational overhead.